Supreme Court of Belize: Structure

 The Supreme Court holds four sessions per year in each of the three districts, for a total of twelve sessions.

 The court of last resort was formerly the Judicial Committee of the Privy Council in the United Kingdom; however, Belize adopted the Caribbean Court of Justice in Trinidad and Tobago as its court of final appeal in 2010.

 Buildings

-Belize's first court house was designed by Gustav Von Ohlafen and built in 1818.
+Belize's first courthouse was designed by Gustav Von Ohlafen and built in 1818.
 The first sitting of the Supreme Court was held therein.
 An entirely wooden structure, it was destroyed by fire on 17 August 1918; then Governor-General William Hart-Bennett, who had come to render aid in extinguishing the fire, was hit by a flagpole and died of his injuries a few days later.
 A new reinforced concrete court house was built in 1926 in Belize City.
-The court also has buildings in two other locations outside of Belize City, namely Dangriga and Corozal Town.
+The court also has buildings in other locations outside of Belize City namely, in the Southern Districts Dangriga Town and Punta Gorda Town, The Northern Districts Orange Walk Town and Corozal Town and in Belmopan City in the Cayo District.